Mees Hilgers: 2024–25 season

 On 13 August 2024, Hilgers scored a goal against Red Bull Salzburg in the second leg of UEFA Champions League Third qualifying round in a 3–3 draw, but Twente lost 4–5 on aggregate.

 On 25 September 2024, Hilgers started and played the full 90 minutes against Manchester United at Old Trafford in a 1–1 draw in the 2024–25 UEFA Europa League league stage.
 He also played the following match, a 1–1 draw against Fenerbahçe at home, where he became the first Indonesian to play in the Europa League.

+Heerenveen

+On 31 August 2026, Hilgers signed a contract with another Eredivisie club, Heerenveen for two seasons with an option of one-year extension.

 International career

 Hilgers is a former youth international for Netherlands at under-21 level.

 In September 2024, Hilgers confirmed that he had decided to represent Indonesia at international level.
 On 1 October 2024, he was called up for 2026 FIFA World Cup qualifiers matches against Bahrain and China.
 On 10 October 2024, he made his debut against Bahrain in a 2–2 draw.